We put together a brief introduction to the most important points below.

 In order to access the literature you have found as quickly as possible, stick to the following order:

-- : these items are available on campus or you can reserve them.
+- Discovery-System and catalogue of the ZHB: these items are available on campus or you can reserve them.

-- Catalogues from other : these items are available not far from the campus and often you can look at them without having a library card from the library in question.
+- Catalogues from other libraries in Flensburg: these items are available not far from the campus and often you can look at them without having a library card from the library in question.

 Media available from the Common Library Network will be displayed here.
 If there are no results for your query, a link to the VFL will be provided.
-Please note that not all media is available for inter-library loan. . and nationwide inter-library services (VFL):
+Please note that not all media is available for inter-library loan.
+More information on inter-library loans.

 Articles are published in books, journals and newspapers.
-Usually, individual articles are not listed in the campus library's.
+Usually, individual articles are not listed in the campus library's cataogue.
 This means that you have to search for the book or the journal in which the article you are looking for was published.
 In most cases, searching for the title or the author of the article will not lead to any hits.
-However, this is different when you are searching in the or in .
+However, this is different when you are searching in the GVK catalogue or in databases.

 Example for how to cite an article as a source